GeospatialCentroid/rip-current/README.md

 ## 7 Uploading New Points
 A feature service can be used to share information with the public.
-This feature service will need to be created in ArcGIS Online Edit permissions to this feature service should be restricted.
+This feature service will need to be created in ArcGIS Online.
+Edit permissions to this feature service should be restricted.
 To gain authentication to the feature service, a .env file should be created and saved, replacing the {} variables as appropriate: